Stephen King’s Comeback: Fascinating Reasons For The Author’s New Popularity

 Stephen King and his works, both his films and his books, have really been making a comeback lately.
 But what has caused this?
 There are a few fascinating possibilities.

 It is true that Stephen King has been more or less present in popular culture since the release of his extremely popular debut novel Carrie in 1974.
 The Fiscal Times points out that his presence in the mainstream had really faded over most of the past decade until recently.
-Although Stephen King’s writing career has been just as prolific as ever (usually 2-3 books per year), only five movies have been made from his work and he has garnered less exposure overall.
+Although Stephen King’s writing career has been just as prolific as ever (usually two to three books per year), only five movies have been made from his work and he has garnered less exposure overall.
 Now, King is back on top, with more and more people reading his novels and plowing through his extensive back-catalogue of movies.

 The King of Horror.
 Check out our collection of Stephen King novels, movies, and audiobooks! pic.twitter.com/4rLgPYUGx7